DevashishPrasad/CascadeTabNet/README.md

 # CascadeTabNet
 This repository contains the code and implementation details of the CascadeTabNet paper "CascadeTabNet: An approach for end to end table detection and structure recognition from image-based documents"

-Link for the preprint paper : will be available soon
+Link of Paper : The paper has been accepted at <b>CVPR2020 Workshop on Text and Documents in the Deep Learning Era</b> on Text and preprint link will be available soon

 Datasets and Trained models : <a href="https://drive.google.com/drive/folders/1mNDbbhu-Ubz87oRDjdtLA4BwQwwNOO-G?usp=sharing">gdrive link</a>